AKRbuilds/169EQ/README.md

 ---

 ## ❤️ Support the Development
-Redrawing this board took a couple of hours.
+Redrawing this board took quite some time.
 If this project helps your studio or saves you time, **consider buying me a coffee!** Your support keeps me runing.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/akrmusic)